svv28/mon_IXO/readme.md

 #### By fast installation script

-You can use fast installation script
+You can use fast installation script.

-IMPORTANT: You sholud to run the script under the user where it is installed IXO node.
+**IMPORTANT**: You sholud run the script under the user where it is installed IXO node.

 Don't use **sudo** if IXO-user is not a **root**
 ```